PureDarwin/PureDarwin/tools/rc/README.md

 ## Quick Start

-To get started quickly with the default configuration, navigate to the PureDarwin repository root, ensure you've cloned this submodule properly, and execute `source tools/dbuild/setup.sh`.
+To get started quickly with the default configuration, navigate to the PureDarwin repository root and execute `source tools/rc/setup.sh`.
 Some default build variables should be output.
 You can now run `rc` or `rc root` from anywhere to return to the PureDarwin root directory.